DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### --hostname \<name\>

-Specifies your computer's hostname.
-It is used when running tests in [remote browsers](#remote-browsers).
+Specifies the computer's hostname.
+TestCafe uses this hostname when it runs tests in [remote browsers](#remote-browsers).

 If the hostname is not specified, TestCafe uses the operating system's hostname or the current machine's network IP address.